-- You also should not go for microblading of your eyebrows on the same day.
-I would advise to wait at least a few weeks for this type of procedure as Botox can alter the shape of your eyebrows (if you are getting a treatment in your forehead area).
+- You also should not go for Microblading of your eyebrows on the same day.
+I would advise waiting at least a few weeks for this type of procedure as Botox can alter the shape of your eyebrows (if you are getting treatment in your forehead area).

 - If you are a Rentin-A user, then please make sure that you don’t use the cream the night before after the procedure.
 You can then go straight back to using it the day after.

 - Follow the instructions provided to you at your injection visit.

 - For dermal fillers, ask for an ice pack after your treatment.
 You can apply ice for 10 minutes every hour as needed after your treatment.